 The monument in this public square is dedicated to the sounds of Salsa.
 It has 76 luminescent buttons placed alongside its structure, from the valves or pistons to the pavilion.

-The sculpture made by the architect of the Universidad del Valle, Freddy Pantoja, and it was decorated in honour of the founder of the Cali’s famous salsa band – Niche Group, Jairo Varela.
+The sculpture was made by the architect of the Universidad del Valle, Freddy Pantoja, and it was decorated in honour of the founder of Cali’s famous salsa band – Niche Group, Jairo Varela.

-In this 8000sq space, there’re restaurants, cafe, cinema and it has 243 parking spaces in the basement.
-This square is a perfect place to do public shows, outdoor concerts, social gatherings or recreation.
+In this 8000sq space, there were restaurants, cafes, and cinemas and it had 243 parking spaces in the basement.
+This square was a perfect place to do public shows, outdoor concerts, social gatherings or recreation.

 Cafe Bar Viejo Barril